-I was over the moon when I finished decluttering and staging my entryway, but one thing really bugged me… seeing the lamp cord dropping under the table.
+I was over the moon when I finished decluttering and staging my entryway, but there was one eyesore that was really bugging me… seeing the lamp cord under the table.
 Not pretty.

 This post contains affiliate links.
 For more info, please see my disclosures page.

 You may be thinking, “Just use the basket to hide the cables!”

 I considered it, but we want to have the lamp of the right side of the table because it’s by the wall and less likely to be knocked off by someone who’s walking by.